Dane-ME/MECharts/README.md

 A powerful and flexible charting library for .NET MAUI applications, built with modern architecture and pipeline-based rendering.

-Note: Currently, only the standard, stacked line chart is functional.
+Note: Currently, only the standard line chart is functional.
 Other features will be added in future updates.
 ## 🚀 Features

 - **📊 Multiple Chart Types**: Line, Bar, Column, Pie, Area, Radar, Stock charts